Printer Friendly PDF

 Benefits and Risks of Clinical Trials

 Participating in a clinical trial is a personal decision that should be made in consultation with a physician to discuss the benefits and risks.
-Patients may experience mild or serious side effects, treatment may not be effective, and the trial may require more time than standard treatment.
+Patients may experience unpleasant or serious side effects, treatment may not be effective, and the trial may require more time than standard treatment.
 However, clinical trials allow patients to be actively involved in their healthcare, to access new treatments and expert medical care, and to help further medical research.

 Patient Eligibility for Clinical Trials